KEDGE Business School

 The MSc in International Business aims to help students developing skills to progress in a globalised economy.
 It focuses on all aspects of management, with references to the main international and geopolitical issues.

 Its objective: to teach future commercial managers how to become international business developers, endowed with a good knowledge of international business: strategy, marketing, geopolitics, business law, finance, supply chain.
 The program includes transversal projects and offer the choice between two electives in each campus.

 Besides, students will get the opportunity to do a study trip to the European Commission in Brussels.

 Bachelor 4 years or Bachelor 3 years with professional experience

 Click on the timer to watch the answer.

-What corporate partnerships does KEDGE have for this program that will help students in their professional development?
+What kinds of corporate partnerships does KEDGE have especially for this program that will help students in their professional development?